006 - What is a Map?

 Activity One - Questions

 Many people use maps every day of their lives and while they might not always be using paper copies of maps the electronic versions are very similar.
 Answer the following questions on paper in full sentences.
+Remember to use a pen with blue or black ink to write with.

 - What is a map?